TopTierTech/express-json-routes/README.md

 Express JSON Routes
 ===================
 Express is awesome, but whats not awesome is how it handles routes.
 This is an attempt to make routes much easier to use, configure, and keep track of.
-Disclaimer: This is a very new module, and probably has bugs.
-Consider it alpha.
+It's also designed to make REST easy!

 How It Works
 -------------
 As simple as 1, 2, 3!

-### 1
+### 1.
-For each route.js in your routes folder add a route.json.
-In this JSON file, define your routes as follows
+For each `route.js` file in your routes folder add a `route.json` file.
+In this JSON file, define your routes
 ```javascript
 {
     // a simple path to handler mapping